pelotoncycle/release-to-jira/README.md

 A GitHub action to automatically create releases on JIRA.

-Creates a release on Github.
-Uses its auto-generated description to find related JIRA issues and updates their "Fix versions" field.
-If a release matching the tag doesn't exist on JIRA, it will be automatically created.
+Creates a release on Jira from Github.
+Uses its auto-generated description in GH release notes to find related JIRA issues and updates their "Fix versions" field on the JIRA server.
+If a release matching the tag (plus optional prefix) doesn't exist on JIRA, it will be automatically created.

 This flow assumes auto-generated release notes will include JIRA issue keys.
 This can be achieved by including JIRA issue key in PR titles.